Mosamorphing/WTF-React/12_React Router/readme.md

 ---

-Typically in a web application, we need the users to be able to move from one page to the other.
-To achieve this in a React app, we need to use a library called React Router DOM.

-# What is React Router DOM?

-React Router DOM is a popular JavaScript library used for handling client-side routing in React applications.
-It allows you to create single-page applications (SPAs) with multiple routes, enabling users to navigate between different pages without reloading the entire page.
-Client-side routing is a technique where the browser handles the navigation between different pages within a web application.
-This approach is different from traditional server-side routing, where the server generates the HTML for each page and sends it to the browser.
-In client-side routing, the browser loads the initial HTML and then updates the content dynamically based on user interactions.
-If you will agree with me, I think that this technique is more effective.
-Let's dive right into it.
+React Router DOM is a widely-used JavaScript library for managing client-side routing in React applications.
+It enables the creation of single-page applications (SPAs) with multiple routes, allowing users to navigate between different pages without reloading the entire page.
+Unlike traditional server-side routing, where the server sends new HTML for each page, client-side routing keeps the initial HTML loaded and updates the content dynamically based on user actions.
+This method is generally more efficient for modern web applications.

-Before we get started, install the package using;
+To get started, first install the package using:

 ```javascript
 npm i react-router-dom
 ```

-First, you may need to create a PAGES folder in your src folder.
-You have to note that this is not a requirement, it is just a way of simplifying our codebase in case someone else has to work with it.
-Meaning we must have separated concerns into pages, components and so on.
+First, create a `PAGES` folder in your `src` directory.
+This is not mandatory but helps in organizing your codebase, especially for collaborative projects.
+The idea is to separate concerns into different directories such as `pages`, `components`, etc.

-For example, I go into my src folder and create a folder called pages.
-Inside of the pages, I create a file which is going to house the components that I want to render on that particular page in my application.
-For example, the order looks like src > pages > ProfilePage.
+For example, navigate to your `src` folder and create a folder named `pages`.
+Inside this folder, create files for the components that will be rendered on each page of your application.
+For instance, the structure might be `src > pages > ProfilePage`.

-Then in your main file or index file (as you choose to call it), do the following;
+In your main file or `index` file (as you prefer to name it), follow these steps:

-1. Create a Browser Router and configure our first route.
-This will enable client-side routing for our web app.
+1. Set up a `BrowserRouter` and configure your initial route.
+This enables client-side routing for your application.

 ```javascript
 import * as React from "react";